KSDunne/statement_beauty/README.md

 The base html contains for whether the user is logged in or not and will display "You are logged in as username" or "You are not logged in" depending on the boolean state of authentication.

+### Call to action button

+The 'call to action' button is on the index page, so it is the first page the user normally lands on.
+The button includes the text 'Book Makeover'.
+One of the key project goals is to 'build a website that encourages and directs the site users to book a makeover with us'.
+A 'call to action' button is a common way to direct users to the main goal of a website.

 ### A list of blog posts

 Individual blog posts are displayed under one another on mobile screens.
 On tablet screens there are 3 blog posts displayed in a row and 6 on a page, with the option to use a next and previous button.
 Large laptop screens and monitor screens have the same layout as tablet size only the pictures are bigger.